Netherlands Course on Global Health and Tropical Medicine (NTC)Apply online now

 |Fee||Euro 6.200 (2017)|

-The Netherlands Course in Tropical Medicine and Hygiene or Nederlandse tropen cursus (NTC) provides essential preparation for medical doctors, nurses, midwives and other health professionals who intend to work in low- and middle-income countries or societies.
+The Netherlands Course on Global Health and Tropical Medicine or Nederlandse tropen cursus (NTC) provides essential preparation for medical doctors, nurses, midwives and other health professionals who intend to work in low- and middle-income countries or societies.
 Participants may be preparing to work in a district hospital at the first level of referral, or intend to participate in health care projects with non-governmental organisations (NGOs).

 The NTC can be taken as a stand-alone course or as part of the Master in International Health course (MIH).
 In the Netherlands, the NTC forms part of a post-graduate training programme for physicians leading to a diploma in tropical medicine.
 For more information, go to: www.nvtg.org.